Skip to main content

 Kate and Susan talked about a recent retreat where they'd investigated the concept of Stewardship, defined as:

-a form of leadership which is not coercive or controlling.
+A form of leadership which is not coercive or controlling.
 It is different than mentoring, coaching, or managing.

 They are experimenting with a "stewardship circle" where every member stewards another member.
 This sounds a lot like our own experiments at Cucumber with one-to-ones, and I'm interested to learn more about how this experiment works out for them.